 Biotechnological Applications of Plant Cell and Tissue Culture is an elective subject in the 4th course.
-Students will take this course after having had a first contact with plant cell and tissue culture in the 2nd year Plant Physiology and Cell Culture subject.
+Students will take this course after having had a first contact with plant cell and tissue culture in the 2nd year Plant Physiology and Cell Culture subject or equivalent.
 The main focus In the Biotechnological Applications of Plant Cell and Tissue Culture subject are the diversity of biotechnological applications that in vitro culture has, from the simplest micropropagation techniques to plant genetic transformation and regeneration, or the most innovative advances in other fields.

-The knowledge acquired in this subject will be of particular interest to those who specialize in the agri-food area or that have taken other subjects on plant biotechnology, although for biotechnologists interested in specializing in other areas (biomedical, animal, environmental or industrial), this subject is also of interest due to the application of plants and plant compounds to these areas.
+The knowledge acquired in this subject will be of particular interest to those who specialize in the agri-food area or that have taken other subjects on plant biotechnology; due to the application of plants and plant compounds to other fields, this subject is also of interest for biotechnologists interested in specializing in other areas (biomedical, animal, environmental or industrial).
 There will be an update on the development of the in vitro cultivation of plants, both in terms of types of species and on types of processes, and current limitations and challenges will be presented.